caiosantarossa/chef-dev-box/README.md

 ## Introduction

-This project automates the setup of a development environment for Ruby on Rails.
+This project automates the setup of a development environment for Java and Python.
 This is the easiest way to build a box with everything ready to start hacking, all in an isolated virtual machine.

 ## Requirements